equinor/radix-public-site/public-site/site/guides/deployment-promotion/index.md

 A deployment can be *promoted* into any environment.
 In effect this creates a new, duplicate deployment, which becomes the *active deployment* in the target environment.
 The new deployment uses the same component images (Docker images) as the original deployment.
 The original deployment remains unchanged.

 > Careful: Deployments do not encapsulate [environment variables](../../docs/topic-concepts/#environment-variable).
 When a deployment is promoted from one environment to another, environment variables are read from the **current** settings in `radixconfig.yaml` for the target environment.
+Variables, overridden in Radix Web Console get current overriding values from the target environment.
 >
 > The same is true for an old deployment promoted to the same environment: the values of environment variables are those defined in `radixconfig.yaml` at the moment of promotion, not what they were when the original deployment was created.
+Variables, overridden in Radix Web Console get current overriding values.

 To promote a deployment you must create a new Job of type `promote`.
 There are some ways to do this in the Web Console: